MixMask: Revisiting Masking Strategy for Siamese ConvNets: Experiments

-{\textbf{Switch Mixture.}} {We also examine the efficacy of the second term in the mixture loss in Equation~\ref{eq:mixmask_loss}, which is computed using switch images and multiplied with soft coefficient $(1 - \lambda)$.
-Certainly, having two terms in the mixture loss part is beneficial and gives better results in Table~\ref{mask-strategies} on all datasets as it provides more training signal.}
+{\textbf{Switch Mixture.}} {We also examine the efficacy of the second term in the mixture loss in Eq.~\ref{eq:mixmask_loss}, which is computed using switch images and multiplied with soft coefficient $(1 - \lambda)$.
+Certainly, having two terms in the mixture loss part is beneficial and gives better results in Table~\ref{table:mask_strategies} on all datasets as it provides more training signal.}

-{{\bf Training Budgets.}} We test our method with different training budgets, including 200, 400, 600, 800, and 1000 epochs on CIFAR-100 using MoCo, SimCLR, and SimSiam.
+{{\bf Training Budgets.}} We test our method with different training budgets of 200, 400, 600, 800, and 1000 epochs on CIFAR-100 using MoCo, SimCLR, and SimSiam.
 The results are shown in Fig.~\ref{fig:training_budget}.
 We can observe our method achieves consistent improvement over various frameworks.
-We also provide training loss and accuracy curves for 1000 epoch training configuration in the supplementary material.